crate/tsperf/docs/data-generator.md

 :::{rubric} OCI image
 :::

-Another way to use the Data Generator is to build the OCI image `tsperf`.
+Another way to run the Data Generator is to use the OCI image `ghcr.io/crate/tsperf`.

-+ Navigate to root directory of this repository.
-+ Build docker image with `docker build -t tsperf -f Dockerfile .`.
 + Adapt one of the example docker-compose files in the [example folder].
 + Start (e.g. CrateDB example) with `docker-compose -f examples/basic-cratedb.yml up`.